-In a (or on l lear Lea nputers, projector, textbooks and interactive materials. school with limited resources, the teacher should use one more) available computers; first to demonstrate to learners how to insert objects in a document and afterwards, allow ners to work in manageable groups. rners with hearing difficulties should sit and use computer(s) (or on I lear Lea more) available computers; first to demonstrate to learners how to insert objects in a document and afterwards, allow ners to work in manageable groups. rners with hearing difficulties should sit and use computer(s) r the teacher. - 1 Learners choose to insert documents, presentation, sheets and PDF files appropriately in a document by displaying the entire file or displaying them in the document as icons.
-Learners use embedded files in a document by opening them, editing and making presentations. the end of the lesson, learners will be able to ert documents as objects and read them.
-Disc obje Ans learners the following questions: cuss reasons why people insert other files as icons and ects in the documents. wer: reduce the size, complexity or length of their documents.
+Computers, projector, textbooks and interactive materials.
+In a school with limited resources, the teacher should use one (or more) available computers; first to demonstrate to learners on how to insert objects in a document and afterwards, allow learners to work in manageable groups.
+Learners with hearing difficulties should sit and use computer(s) near the teacher.
+Learners choose to insert documents, presentation, sheets and PDF files appropriately in a document by displaying the entire file or displaying them in the document as icons.
+Learners use embedded files in a document by opening them, editing and making presentations.
+By the end of the lesson, learners will be able to insert documents as objects and read them.
+Ask learners the following questions: Discuss reasons why people insert other files as icons and objects in the documents.
+Answer: To reduce the size, complexity or length of their documents.